FriendsOfEpub/Blitz_Labs/README.md

 # Blitz_Labs
-This is where the fun blitz stuff happens (R&amp;D, experiments, etc.)
+This is where the fun blitz stuff should have happened (R&amp;D, experiments, etc.) but that never took off, which is why it is now archived.

-Let’s test and debug new and experimental features.

-An ePub 3.0.1 file is provided in order to test in Reading Systems.

-The file is systematically tested on Reading Systems listed in the repo’s Readme.
+Please go to the [main Blitz project](https://github.com/FriendsOfEpub/Blitz) to keep up with R&amp;D.

 **See `assets` folder for preview.**